 Jackie Mulryne is a Life Sciences Regulatory Partner in the London office of Arnold & Porter, and provides regulatory, policy and compliance advice to clients in the pharmaceutical, medical devices, cosmetics and foods sectors.
-She advises on complex UK and EU regulatory issues that arise throughout the product life cycle, including maximising regulatory protections and the overlap with IP rights, borderline classification, clinical research, authorisation, advertising and promotion, and market access strategy.
+She advises on complex regulatory issues that arise throughout the product life cycle, including maximising regulatory protections and the overlap with IP rights, borderline classification, clinical research, authorisation, advertising and promotion, and market access strategy.
 She also helps companies develop and implement cross-border regulatory compliance programmes, audits and investigations.
-Ms. Mulryne specialises in contentious disputes in the sector, and has extensive experience in public and administrative law litigation before the national and EU courts, in defending enforcement actions by the competent authorities at EU and national level, and in coordinating such matters across the EU.
+Ms. Mulryne specialises in contentious disputes in the sector, and has extensive experience in public and administrative law litigation, in defending enforcement actions by the competent authorities, and in coordinating such matters across the EU.